zainraza/vanillaJS/README.md

 vanillaJS
 =========

-This library helps those that have lost their way with jQuery
+This library helps those that have lost their Javascript way by using TOO MUCH jQuery